gzowski/Proteus67/README.md

 # Proteus67 - Ortholinear mechanical keyboard

-Case and PCB:
+* 67 Key ortholinear design, inspiration taken from the split design of the Sofle/Lily58.
+* 33 keys per side and rotary encoder in the middle.
+* Additional column positioned each side down the centre.
+* Single PCB and microcontroller design while retaining the feel of a split board.
+* 133mm finger spacing while hands are at home positions (F/J keys)

-Pricing based on JLCPCB 5x production run:
+Case / PCB: (Pricing based on JLCPCB 5x production run, pre-postage)

 | Part | Quantity     | Description                | Cost |
 | :-------- | :------- | :------------------------- |:-|